4 Delicious Ways to Use Salad Dressing—That Aren't on Salad

 Many salad dressings contain both an acidic ingredient such as vinegar and a fat such as oil—the two essential components in a marinade—which means dressings can make an excellent marinade.
 Try our Greek Salad Dressing (pictured above) for flavoring vegetables before grilling or roasting them.
-Or try our Balsamic Vinaigrette as a marinade for chicken and our Orange-Balsamic Vinaigrette with steak for a bold and tasty protein.
+Or try our Balsamic Vinaigrette as a marinade for chicken.

 Whether you roast, mash or fry them, potatoes are a versatile vegetable with some impressive health benefits including being high in fiber, vitamin B6 and more (learn why one dietitian never leaves the store without them).
 And while spuds are delicious on their own, salad dressing makes them even more mouthwatering.

 Try tossing roasted potatoes with our Easy Lemon Feta Vinaigrette (pictured above) for a tangy, cheesy side dish (you could also try this delicious method with other roasted vegetables).
-Or if you make Crispy Air-Fryer French Fries, pair them with our Creamy Garlic Dressing for a dipping sauce.
-You could also make a creamy potato salad with our Tangy Green Goddess Dressing or Creamy Dill Ranch Dressing.
+Or if you make Crispy Air-Fryer French Fries, pair them with creamy garlic dressing for a dipping sauce.
 However you make your potatoes, dressing can add a boost of flavor and spice.